hyweljohnllewellyn/hywelme/_posts/2016-02-07-a-website-upgrade-from-drupal-6-to-drupal-8-part-2.md

 ## Preparing for Upgrade

 [In my previous post,]({% post_url 2016-02-06-a-website-upgrade-from-drupal-6-to-drupal-8-part-1 %}) I described why I was upgrading a website from Drupal 6 to Drupal 8 and some of the key considerations.
+Note that many of these are likely required to upgrade from Drupal 7.

 For this post, I will install the Drupal Migration Modules.